 We also set ESG-related targets to guide how we do business.
-These include a pledge to provide and facilitate USD100 billion in sustainable financing and investments by 2025, and a goal of ensuring that 30 per cent of our senior roles are held by women by the end of 2020.
+These include a pledge to provide and facilitate USD100 billion in sustainable financing and investments by 2025.
+And having met our goal of ensuring that 30 per cent of our senior roles are held by women by the end of 2020, we have set ourselves a target to achieve 35 per cent women in senior leadership roles by 2025 .
 Other targets focus on improving customer satisfaction, reducing the environmental impact of our operations, and upholding high standards of conduct worldwide.

-The 2020 annual incentive scorecards of the Group Chief Executive Officer, Group Chief Financial Officer and members of the Group Management Board have 30 per cent weightings for measures linked to these outcomes.
+The 2020 annual incentive scorecards of the Group Chief Executive Officer, Group Chief Financial Officer and members of the Group Executive Committee have 30 per cent weightings for measures linked to these outcomes.
 ESG metrics are also included in the long-term incentive scorecards of executive Directors.

 We are committed to doing business responsibly.
 Find out more about our approach to environmental, social and governance issues.

 We aim to support customers with between USD750 billion and USD1 trillion in sustainable financing and investment by 2030.

 We are committed to reducing our carbon footprint through our operations, supply chain and financing portfolio.

 Seven steps to tackle a USD50 trillion challenge

 Getting supply chains to net zero will require creative solutions, according to HSBC and BCG.